-In order to analyze an income property development we break the inputs down in to the following categories or building blocks to help us structure the analysis.
+To analyze an income property development we break the inputs down into the following categories or building blocks to help us structure the analysis.

 The building blocks of development analysis for "Income property developments"

 Development Analysis Case Study.
 Income Property Development